South Pier, Blackpool: Construction and opening

 The Blackpool South Shore Pier & Pavilion Co.
 Ltd. was registered in November 1890 and work began to build the pier in 1892.
-It was constructed, at a total cost of £50,000, using a different method than that used for North and Central piers, the Worthington Screwpile System.
+It was constructed, at a total cost of £50,000, using a different method than that used for North and Central piers, the Worthington Screwpile System, by the company owned by Alderman James Heyes, a twice major of Blackpool.
 It opened, with a choir, two brass bands and an orchestra on Good Friday 1893.
 The 3,000 capacity Grand Pavilion opened on 20 May.
 At 163 yd long, it was the shortest of the three piers, and had 36 shops, a bandstand, an ice-cream vendor and a photograph stall.
 It was built shorter and wider than North and Central piers to accommodate pavilions.

 History

 Victoria Pier was considered to be more "upmarket" than North and Central piers, and at first provided little entertainment.
 Holidaymakers started visiting the South Shore in 1896 when a carousel was installed on the sand dunes.
-In 1902 the south entrance of the promenade was widened with the construction of the present promenade, and the pier entrance had to be moved back.
+In 1902 the south entrance of Blackpool Promenade was widened with the construction of the present promenade, and the pier entrance had to be moved back.
 In 1930 the pier was renamed South Pier.
 In 1938 the entrance was widened, and the Regal Pavilion constructed.

 Two fires in six years changed the pier dramatically.
 First in 1958, a fire damaged the Grand Pavilion, followed by a further fire in 1964 which completely destroyed it.
 It was replaced with a theatre.
 In 1963 the Regal Theatre, at the entrance, was converted into the Beachcomber Amusement Arcade.